louvang/louvang/README.md

-👋 - Hello!
+- 👋 &nbsp; Hello!
 I’m Lou Vang (rhymes with ["You rang?"](https://youtu.be/sPMKlEwrIs8)).
-🐶 - My dog is a Schnau-Tzu and her name is Eden.
+- 🐶 &nbsp; My dog is a Schnau-Tzu and her name is Eden.
-👀 - I’m interested in fullstack web development.
+- 👀 &nbsp; I’m interested in fullstack web development.
-🌱 - I’m currently learning the MERN stack.
+- 🌱 &nbsp; I’m currently learning the MERN stack.
-📫 - Reach me at louvangdev@gmail.com
+- 📫 &nbsp; Reach me at louvangdev@gmail.com

 <!---
 louvang/louvang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.